mahdi6788/FreelancerApp/README.md

 12. *** Note *** we want to connect to backend and database so we need to run the backend program first.
 13. use this: .then(({data})=>data.data) to go further into the response and get deep information
 14. when we have diffrent steps, we need to count them step by step, so we create step and setStep by useState().
+15. react-loader-spinner: is used to show loading process and create Loading component in ui folder to use in different parts of the program.